 Exercise caution while travelling in Honduras.
 Honduras has the highest homicide rate in the world.
 Areas of extreme crime should be avoided.
 Generally, these are areas with recent or consistent government instability.
 Avoid travel to particular urban areas of San Pedro Sula, La Ceiba, and Tegucigalpa because of criminal activity.
 Drug trafficking is also prevalent and travellers should exercise extreme caution.

 Honduran authorities have attempted to tackle their crime problems with heavier security in cities, particularly at night.
-Emergency response time in Honduras may differ from the U.S. Always keep a copy of your passport with you.
+Emergency response time in Honduras may differ from Canada.
+Always keep a copy of your passport with you.
 Leave your original passport in a safe and secure location where you are staying.

 Transportation wise, the Honduran government does not repair roads often.
 Only travel in the daytime in both cars and on public transportation.
 Taxis and buses are available but are strongly advised against.
 If you do use a taxi, only use Radio-Taxis and carry minimal belongings.